Panel User Guide

 Invoicing and Acquittal

-The Panel Fee is set by Finance at a rate of 0.4 per cent of actual Agency expenditure.
-Actual Agency expenditure refers to the total value of all invoices for MAS Panel services issued by a Supplier and paid by an Agency within a single reporting period.
+For contracts executed from 1 August 2024, the Panel Fee is set by Finance at a rate of 1.0 per cent of actual entity expenditure.
+Actual entity expenditure refers to the total value of all invoices for MAS Panel services issued by a Supplier and paid by an entity within a single reporting period.
+For contracts executed prior to 1 August 2024, the former rate of 0.4 per cent of actual entity expenditure will apply until those contracts expire.

-Each Agency’s expenditure on Management Advisory Services will be reported by Service Providers on a quarterly basis.
-Agencies are not required to provide any expenditure reporting to Finance.
+Each entity’s expenditure on Management Advisory Services will be reported by Service Providers on a quarterly basis.
+Entities are not required to provide any expenditure reporting to Finance.
 An Acquittal Statement will be provided with the Panel Fee invoice to explain how the Fee was calculated.

 Purchase Order for the Panel Fee

-If your Agency has a mandatory requirement for invoices to include purchase order numbers, you must take reasonable steps to ensure that this is in place.
+If your entity has a mandatory requirement for invoices to include purchase order numbers, you must take reasonable steps to ensure that this is in place.

-If this is relevant to your Agency, you should notify Finance of the purchase order number in advance of using the Panel via email: MASPanel@finance.gov.au.
+If this is relevant to your entity, you should notify Finance of the purchase order number in advance of using the Panel via email: MASPanel@finance.gov.au.

-Once the Agency has provided Finance with its purchase order number, this will be added to the invoice prior to it being issued to the Agency for payment.
+Once the entity has provided Finance with its purchase order number, this will be added to the invoice prior to it being issued to the entity for payment.

 Acquittal Statement